MathewKeeling/GitCloner/README.md

-# GitCloner
+# Git Helper

-This repository contains the `git_cloner.py` file, which is a Python script for cloning GitLab repositories.
+This repository contains the `git_helper.py` file, a versatile Python script designed to streamline the process of managing GitLab repositories.

 ## Prerequisites